404Setup/Sewlia/README.md

 ## Features
 - Some vanilla abilities
-- Some strange optimizations
+- Optimization borrowed from everywhere
 - Some fixes
 - I don't know

 ## Temporarily unavailable
 This refers to patches that once existed in Sewlia, but have not been provided due to version upgrades.

-- Full VT2 > A small part is broken, but it doesn't affect much.
-There is no time to process the complete TickThread for the time being.
+- Full VT2 > A small part was damaged, but it didn't affect much.
+There are plans to make it compatible with threads that depend on TickThread, but it's a bit cumbersome.
 - Secure Seed > Low priority
 - Other patches > In order
-- Vine patches > There are too many, and many of them no longer work in the current version and require additional fixes.

 ## Thanks
 Sewlia gets patches or inspiration from the following server software or projects.